Waterfront Access for All

 The Boston Navy Yard Pier 5 is the only fully open Harbor Walk location with unobstructed view sheds including the Charles and Mystic Rivers, Boston skyline, East Boston and the entire harbor all the way to the Harbor Islands.

-What is your vision for your park?
+What is your vision for Pier 5 Park?

 Pier 5 adjacent piers include renown Pier 6 marina/restaurant to the North and the beloved Courageous Sailing Center city side.
 Neighboring National Treasure, the U.S.S.
 Constitution frigate is an international tourist attraction with over 350,000 visitors each year to learn and explore.
 One of Boston’s most visited museums.